"The Centre Cannot Hold" in The Journal

 "Epoch O'Lips" in P3 WA

-My short story Epoch O'Lips has been published in the second issue of new journal P3 WA.
+My short story Epoch O'Lips appears in the second issue of P3 WA.

 "Hard Travelin'" in Writing the Dream